-Students advance to the oral general examination after passing their doctoral coursework and written qualifying examinations.
+Students advance to the oral general examination after passing their doctoral coursework.
 A primary field of substantive interest and a secondary field that may be a disciplinary or methodological area are examined at the end of the second year in residence.

 Prospectus and Dissertation

 In the third year, doctoral students cross-register for the Kennedy School’s PhD Proseminar (API 902).
 This portion of the seminar is designed for the presentation and discussion of student research papers in general, and specifically for the development of a dissertation topic.
 By the end of this course, students must present a completed prospectus to the Committee on Higher Degrees in Public Policy.
 Approval of the prospectus is contingent upon a successful oral presentation to two of the three dissertation committee members at the end of the third year in residence.

 The dissertation is expected to represent a significant contribution to knowledge in a policy area, or to yield insight aimed more broadly at improving the functioning of government.
 Most dissertations involve the application of analytic techniques to the solution of a substantive problem.
 A few methodological theses concentrate on developing new analytic techniques, their usefulness to be demonstrated through explicit application to a policy issue.